 When I began developing PaintBlazer & Turbo Roller I didn't want to reinvent the wheel, but make a tool I could use on my jobs.
 I built on existing tools combined with wireless technology.

-The theory sounds good, but there's too many problems that make it slow and clunky.
+The theory sounds great, but there's too many problems that make it slow and clunky.
 I personally tested 3 pressure rollers in the last few years.
 The holes in the roller constantly get plugged up causing it to stop working.
 Then you have to take it apart and clean the holes, which takes valuable time.

 You can't use different size rollers or extension poles with this unit, but only their proprietary roller and pole, which are quite often the wrong size roller and pole for the job.